IamTheFij/minitor-go/README.md

 A reimplementation of [Minitor](https://git.iamthefij/iamthefij/minitor) in Go

-Minitor is already a very minimal monitoring tool.
-Python 3 was a quick way to get something live, but Python itself comes with a very large footprint.Thus Go feels like a better fit for the project, longer term.
+Minitor is already a minimal monitoring tool.
+Python 3 was a quick way to get something live, but Python itself comes with a large footprint.
+Thus Go feels like a better fit for the project, longer term.

 Initial target is meant to be roughly compatible requiring only minor changes to configuration.
 Future iterations may diverge to take advantage of Go specific features.